Full list of East Bengal players who will not be registered for ISL | Goal.com

 Here is the full list of players who will not be registered for the 2020-21 ISL season.

-Omid Singh, Jaime Santos Colado, Girik Khosla, Vikas Saini, Prakash Sarkar, Manoj Mohammad, Brandon Vanlalremdika, C.K Vineeth, Rino Anto, Novin Gurung, Cavin Lobo, Keegan Perreira, Lalrindika Ralte and Boithang Haokip.
+Omid Singh, Jaime Santos Colado, Milan Singh, Girik Khosla, Vikas Saini, Prakash Sarkar, Manoj Mohammad, Brandon Vanlalremdika, C.K Vineeth, Rino Anto, Novin Gurung, Cavin Lobo, Keegan Perreira, Lalrindika Ralte and Boithang Haokip.

 The Red and Golds reached Goa on October 16 and all the players and coaching staff are in quarantine.
 After 14 days they will be allowed to start their pre-season.
 The club has so far signed five foreign players out of which three (Daniel Fox, Anthony Pilkington and Aaron Joshua Amadi-Holloway are already in the camp.